What we do

 We pursue long-term partnerships.

-In 2021, 85% of SIPLEC’s business was with partners with whom we have worked for at least 3 years.
+In 2021, 85% of SIPLEC’s business activities were with long-standing partners, with whom we have been working for more than 3 years.

 Our Business Code of Conduct